valenpe7/5.0065167/README.md

 ### How to obtain the data:

-Due to its size (-- GB), the raw data used in this work is stored on **Zenodo**.
-You may download the data as a .zip archive on the following link: https://zenodo.org/record/5711101/files/data.zip?download=1.
+The raw data used in this work are openly available in a **Zenodo** repository.
+You may download the data as a .zip archive (8.7 GB) on the following link: https://zenodo.org/record/5711101/files/data.zip?download=1.

 ### How to obtain the notebook: